Born: Louise Jane Goode; Also known as Mrs Romer; Mrs Jopling Rowe

 © National Portrait Gallery, London

 Louise started to write and lecture on art as a profession for women.
 Common themes were the importance of equal access to education and giving women the opportunity to live independent lives.
 In 1891, she wrote a book for art students, ‘Hints To Amateurs’, which ran to four editions.
 In 1903, she contributed an essay to a book in the same Woman’s Library series as the photographer Alice Hughes.
 Interviewed in the Windsor magazine in September 1906, Louise was clear that in the world of art, the playing field was still not even: ‘With men, the port of success is gained with a fair wind and every favour; with women, harbour is reached only by those who are willing to weather every sort of storm.’
-By now she was also voicing her support for the WSPU and, having moved to Pembroke Gardens near Kensington High Street became active in the Kensington branch.
+By now she was also voicing her support for the WSPU and, having moved to Pembroke Gardens near Kensington High Street, became active in the Kensington branch.
 In 1908 she hosted a series of ‘At Homes’, painted a banner for the artists’ section of the huge June demonstration in Hyde Park and penned new words to an old Scottish folk tune, ‘There’s Nae Luck About the House’:

 The Song of the Suffragette Oh!
 Womenkind of England now, Be worthy of your blood; Let Courage shine upon your brow, In spite of Men and Mud!
 "For Britains never shall be slaves!"
 Now, was this said in joke?
 The Flag of Freedom only waves O'er half the Island's folk!
 Come, Men of England, show your pluck, And free your Women too; About a House there is no luck, Unless it's ruled by two!

 Louise must have also known Lena Ashwell: when the Actresses’ Franchise League were preparing for their part in the grand procession of 1911, Louise made a banner for the Musicians’ Section.
 She was a supporter of the Women’s Tax Resistance League and in February 1914 switched her allegiance to the United Suffragists, becoming one of their vice presidents along with Mrs D.A.
 Thomas, the mother of Margaret, Lady Rhondda.
-She was also sponsor of another commercial organisation, the Suffrage Atelier, founded by Clemence Housman and her brother, Laurence, in 1909.
+She was also sponsor of another commercial organisation, the Suffrage Atelier, founded by Clemence Housman and her brother, Laurence in 1909.
 Located a five-minute walk from Louise’s house in Pembroke Gardens, it was a co-operative which created propaganda for the women’s suffrage movement to use in poster campaigns and marches and sell at stalls.

 There is currently a research project into Louise Jopling’s life and work underway in Glasgow so perhaps slowly her work at the easel as well as her wider activism will receive more recognition.
 You can read more about her in this post from Amersham Museum and see more of her work here.